openvswitch/ovs/Documentation/tutorials/faucet.rst

 OVS Faucet Tutorial
 ===================

-This tutorial demonstrates how Open vSwitch works with a controller, using the Faucet controller as a simple way to get started.
+This tutorial demonstrates how Open vSwitch works with a general-purpose OpenFlow controller, using the Faucet controller as a simple way to get started.
 It was tested with the "master" branch of Open vSwitch and version 1.6.7 of Faucet in October 2017.
 It does not use advanced or recently added features in OVS or Faucet, so other versions of both pieces of software are likely to work equally well.

 The goal of the tutorial is to demonstrate Open vSwitch and Faucet in an end-to-end way, that is, to show how it works from the Faucet controller